 What comes next

-We don’t ask teams to take our word for it.
+We don’t ask teams to take our word on any of these questions.
 Before production, we’re happy to work with you to run benchmarks using a dataset modeled on your actual schema, so you have concrete numbers for the metrics that matter most to your deployment.

 And if it would be helpful, we can facilitate conversations with production customers running at similar scale.
 There’s no better way to pressure-test production-readiness claims than hearing directly from teams who have already done it.